Arrival Process

 7. Turn left into lot by Mathes Desk (see map below)

-Nash Desk
+Nash Check-in

-Northbound on Interstate 5
+Northbound on I5

 1. Take Exit 253 (Lakeway Dr)